2018 MEMBER INFORMATION

 When will I get my part assignments?

 Part assignments will be sent to you via mail in mid-May.
 Please keep the NOI office informed of your current mailing address for the month of May.
+Except for percussionists, part assignments are determined based on your initial entrance audition.

 When will I get my music?